leekelleher/umbraco-contentment/.github/README.md

 #### What's on offer?

-Let's open the shoebox and take a look inside...
+Let's take a look inside...

 ##### Property Editors